-Atezolizumab has additionally been evaluated in phase I/II trials as monotherapy or in combination with platinum-based chemotherapy, and is currently being combined with other agents in early clinical trials, including erlotinib, ipilimumab, and other immunotherapies.
+Atezolizumab has additionally been evaluated in combination with platinum-based chemotherapy, and is currently being combined with other agents in early clinical trials, including erlotinib, ipilimumab, and other immunotherapies.
 Based on encouraging activity in early-phase trials, atezolizumab is also being evaluated in several ongoing phase III trials in patients with advanced NSCLC who have not received prior systemic therapy for advanced NSCLC (table 1).

 Results from the NSCLC cohort of a phase I dose escalation/expansion trial evaluating durvalumab administered every two or three weeks have been presented and suggest preferential activity in tumors with PD-L1 expression :